 The facility first opened in 1889, as part of John D. Rockefeller’s Standard Oil Company, and for more than 125 years it has been a key anchor of the northwest Indiana economy.
 It’s the largest refinery in the Midwest, and it makes enormous contributions to the region’s transportation network, processing around 430,000 barrels of crude oil every day.

 In 2013, Whiting completed a modernization project that amounted to the biggest private investment in Indiana state history.
 Since then, the refinery has made great strides in boosting plant availability, meaning it can spend more time running normal operations.

-More recently, Whiting completed a $180 million flare gas recovery project.
-This new unit allows the site to recover, and use as fuel for refining processes, certain gases that would normally be released, including carbon dioxide and sulfur dioxide.
+In 2016, Whiting completed a separate, $180 million flare gas recovery project.
+The new units recover — and use as fuel for refining — certain gases that normally would have been released as carbon dioxide and sulfur dioxide.

-The Whiting team uses innovative technologies, not only to protect the environment and boost efficiency, but also to improve safety.
-For example, to inspect tall gas combustion devices, the refinery has deployed unmanned aerial vehicles — or “drones” — rather than have workers climb up temporary scaffolding.
+The Whiting team uses innovative technologies not only to protect the environment and boost efficiency, but also to improve safety.
+For example, the refinery has deployed drones (unmanned aerial vehicles) to inspect flares, rather than have workers climb up temporary scaffolding.

 “The Whiting Refinery is committed to helping build a safer, stronger, more sustainable BP,” says Refinery Manager Don Porter.
 “Technology is a big part of that, and we’re proud of the ways in which we’ve harnessed innovation to enhance our operations and increase our competitiveness.”

-BP also has supported local environmental initiatives, including a number of Student Conservation Association projects at Indiana Dunes National Lakeshore, along with the Northwest Indiana CommuniTree program, which works with municipalities to plant trees in parks and vacant lots.
+BP also has supported local environmental initiatives, including Student Conservation Association projects at Indiana Dunes National Lakeshore, along with the Northwest Indiana CommuniTree program, which works with municipalities to plant trees in parks and vacant lots.